telerik/maui-docs/controls/chart/legend.md

 ## Legend Title Binding

-The `LegendTitleBinding` is a property which can be set specifically for the Pie Series.
+The `LegendTitleBinding` is a property which can be set for the Pie Series.
 It points to the property of the data item which will be used as a title in the legend.
 For all other series, the `DisplayName` property will be used instead.

 <snippet id='chart-features-piechart-legendtitlebinding-xaml'/>